boobcactus/bits-and-bobs/README.md

-# bits-and-bobs
+# scripts

-A collection of scripts designed to simplify system administration or blockchain node deployment.
+A collection of scripts designed to simplify system administration and blockchain node deployment.